- For Women Facing a Breast Biopsy

 - Some women will need to have more tests or another mammogram after the first one is taken.
 Don’t be alarmed if this happens to you.
 Being called back for more testing does not mean that you have cancer.
 Sometimes this happens if there is a technical problem with the x-ray film, or if the film was hard to read.

-- Very few women who need repeat mammograms will need a biopsy, and about 80% of those biopsies will not be cancer.
+- Very few women who need repeat mammograms will need a biopsy, and most of those biopsies will not be cancer.

 - Breast cancer can be cured, especially if it’s caught early.